Peter Tyrrell: 2019 vigil at Hampstead Heath

-On 26 April, 2019, a vigil, organised by therapist Nuala Flynn, was held on Hampstead Heath in honour of Tyrrell.
+On 26 April 2019, a vigil, organised by therapist Nuala Flynn, was held on Hampstead Heath in honour of Tyrrell.
 It consisted of a walk, lit by candles, across Hampstead Heath, from Parliament Hill to the civic hall of Highgate.
+At the civic hall, Flynn recited passages from Founded on Fear and from the speeches Tyrrell gave.
 The vigil commemorated the 52nd anniversary of his death and the 10th anniversary of the publication of the Ryan Report.
-Many of the attendees were themselves survivors of industrial schools.
+Many of the attendees were themselves former inmates of industrial schools.